Welcome to KadazanHomeland

 - Kadazan Custom and Tradition

-- Kadazan Custom and Tradition basically developed from the animistic belief of their ancestors and their agricultural background as rice farmers.
+- Kadazan Custom and Tradition developed from the animistic belief of their ancestors, their rice-farming background and headhunting.

 - Kadazan Religious Beliefs

 - You may find that there are different Kadazan religious beliefs.
 But this does not prevent any of them from participating in events organised by Kadazan communities such as the Pesta Kaamatan.